 Some important destinations and landmarks are not always well marked in Tunisia which makes having good navigation is important.

-It’s a bit challening to ask for directions if you do not speak French or Tunisian Arabic.
+It’s a bit challenging to ask for directions if you do not speak French or Tunisian Arabic.
 You can bring along paper maps, but these can quickly go obsolete.
-If you rent a car, there’s usually an option to have a GPS.
+If you rent a car in Tunisia, there’s usually an option to have a GPS.
 Still, the favorite option would be Google Maps.

 Overall, “Google Maps” works pretty well and does the job in Tunisia, except when it doesn’t!
 Maps does not have common sense and it doesn’t always know which streets are one-way.

 Still, the Google Maps app functions pretty well in Tunisia, as long as you have data on your phone, and good Internet coverage.

 Suggested Read: Tunisia – Internet, Wifi & Phoning

 Domestic Air Travel in Tunisia

 Tunisair Express (tunisairexpress.net) is the only major full-service airline on the internal flight network in Tunisia.
 Traveling by air inside Tunisia is convenient for a very reasonable price through the air network is fairly limited.